After nearly two years of record-low mortgage rates, 2022 started off with rates nearly rising to levels we haven’t seen since before the pandemic.

 Mortgage Rate Frequently Asked Questions (FAQ):

-How Do I Qualify for the Lowest Mortgage Rate?
+How Do I Get the Lowest Mortgage Rate?

 Mortgage rates move up and down on a daily basis, and it’s impossible to time the market.
 So locking in your interest rate right now is a good idea because overall, rates are historically favorable.

 A rate lock will only last for a set amount of time, typically 30-60 days.
 If you hit a snag during closing and it looks like your rate lock will expire you should talk with your lender.
-It may offer an extension of the lock, however, you might have to pay a fee for that privilege.
+It may be able to extend the rate lock, however, you might have to pay a fee for that privilege.